Massachusetts’ new stay-at-home advisory, rules for businesses now in effect

-The state’s new COVID-19 stay-at-home advisory and updated rules for restaurants and entrainment venues went into effect Friday as the state continues to see an increase in coronavirus cases.
+BOSTON (WHDH) - BOSTON (WHDH) – The state’s new COVID-19 stay-at-home advisory and updated rules for restaurants and entertainment venues went into effect Friday as the state continues to see an increase in coronavirus cases.

 All Bay Staters are now being asked to stay home between 10 p.m. and 5 a.m. unless they are going to work, taking a walk, or running critical errands to get groceries or address health needs.